Seeded Granary Bread

 Here's what we do...

-- Roll the granary bread dough into a sausage shape the length of the tin.
+- Spread the dough into a rectangle, the length of which should match the length of your tin.